alphagov/design-patterns/patterns/progress-indicator.md

 For some transactions you'll want to let users complete the steps in any order, or let them partially complete steps.
 In general this is harder to do in a usable way, so only do it if the benefits to the user outweight the costs.

 We recommend using a vertical progress bar for this.
 The steps aren't numbered because they can be completed in any order.
-The vertical alignment allows room for more steps and also space to indicate how complete each step is.
+The vertical alignment allows room for more steps and also to indicate how complete each step is.

 Don't forget you'll need to let people know when they can progress past these steps to the next part of the transaction.